willstepp/writings/joseph-the-son/jts-notes.md

 For his birthday, grandfather gives Joseph the old knife he wanted.
 “Come back to your family, Will.
 They need you now.
 That precious boy Joseph needs you.”
 Joseph cries.

 That’s his way of apologizing.
 “Your daddy ain’t coming back, Joseph.”
-“He will.”
+“He is.”

 Buries the new one he received from Minister Jacob in shame.
 Where it would stay forever.

 Joseph and Noah trace the tracks to an old barn.
 Jason and other boys have already found the culprit, the old dog.
 Joseph defends it by repeating what Jacob told them all about God’s grace.
 They tell him Jacob paid them to hang it for killing the chickens.
-Joseph struck by Jesse but does not retaliate.
+Joseph is struck by Jesse but does not retaliate.
 Brother cries.
 They keep the dog.

 Mother is crying.
 They somehow overhear the Minister has killed the junior pastor at the behest of the secretary who he was having an affair with.
 On the run with money they had raised to fix Joseph family’s roof. $8000 total.